refinedev/refine/documentation/blog/2024-12-30-material-ui-modal.md

 **How I Avoid It Now:**

-I ensure proper aria attributes are included, like this:
+Put proper aria attributes are included, like this:

 ```tsx
 <Modal